 program through the MI Department of Education/Office of Great Start & the Early Childhood Investment Corporation.
 Their efforts to improve the quality of early childhood programming includes a focus on community college early childhood AAS degrees.

-Why a Degree in Early Childhood Care and Education?
+Why a Degree in Early Childhood Education?

 According to the Michigan Career Outlook for the UP, Preschool teachers are listed in the top ten high-growth occupations requiring an Associate degree, and Child care workers are listed with the occupations that have the largest number of annual job openings.
-The Early Childhood Care & Education field needs knowledgeable professionals to fill these positions.
+The Early Childhood field needs knowledgeable professionals to fill these positions.

-Why Bay College for Early Childhood Care and Education?
+Why Bay College for Early Childhood Education?

 Degree Options at Bay College

 - Bay college provides those interested in early childhood education an opportunity to gain the knowledge and skills needed to work in a variety of early childhood settings including child care centers, head start classrooms, preschools and as a home child care provider.

 - All CHLD (Early Childhood) courses are offered online or in the online/hybrid model which requires students to attend seminar sessions every other week of the semester as well as online work.